 (a) Accumulated provision for uncollectible accounts: In accordance with its regulatory treatment, certain amounts provided by WPL are recorded in regulatory assets.
 WPL expenses these amounts when an uncollectible account is written-off.

-Accumulated provision for other reserves: In 2017, Alliant Energy recorded amounts to deferred tax liabilities related to the impacts of Federal Tax Reform.
+- Accumulated provision for other reserves: In 2017, Alliant Energy recorded amounts to deferred tax liabilities related to the impacts of Federal Tax Reform.

 (b) Deductions are of the nature for which the reserves were created.
-In the case of the accumulated provision for uncollectible accounts, deductions from this reserve are reduced by recoveries of amounts previously written off.

-(c) Refer to Note 5(b) for discussion of IPL's sales of accounts receivable program.
+In the case of the accumulated provision for uncollectible accounts, deductions from this - (b) Deductions are of the nature for which the reserves were created.
+In the case of the accumulated provision for uncollectible accounts, deductions from this reserve are reduced by recoveries of amounts previously written off. - (c) Refer to Note 5(b) for discussion of IPL's sales of accounts receivable program.